'The internet's on fire' as techs race to fix software flaw

 The vulnerability, dubbed ‘Log4Shell,’ was rated 10 on a scale of one to 10 the Apache Software Foundation, which oversees development of the software.
 Anyone with the exploit can obtain full access to an unpatched computer that uses the software,

-The vulnerability, located in open-source Apache software used to run websites and other web services, was discovered Nov.
-24 by the Chinese tech giant Alibaba, the foundation said.
+The vulnerability, located in open-source Apache software used to run websites and other web services, was reported to the foundation on Nov.
+24 by the Chinese tech giant Alibaba, it said.
+It took two weeks to develop and release a fix.

-Finding and patching the software could be a complicated task.
-While most organizations and cloud providers should be able to update their web servers easily, the same Apache software is also often embedded in third-party programs, which often can only be updated by their owners.
+But patching systems around the world could be a complicated task.
+While most organizations and cloud providers such as Amazon should be able to update their web servers easily, the same Apache software is also often embedded in third-party programs, which often can only be updated by their owners.

 Yoran, of Tenable, said organizations need to presume they’ve been compromised and act quickly.